wangfowen/owenwangdotcom/blog/_posts/2023-06-05-we-are-what-we-eat.md

 # Afterword

-If this inspired you to think about how we need to remodel our food infrastructure, let’s [connect](https://www.linkedin.com/in/owenwang/){:target="_blank"}.
+If this inspired you to think about how we need to remodel our food infrastructure, let’s [connect](https://www.linkedin.com/in/owenwang/){:target="\_blank"}.
 I'm currently investigating where software can be levered to effect change in the system.

 I’m still early in my journey, but as a starting point, the following are some of the biggest areas beyond our own diets that I’m seeing, and the companies already doing something about it.
 Let me know if there’s a company I should know about, or an area I’m missing or am misinformed about!

-__Carbon Accounting__: Earlier I mentioned that knowing the exact emissions from a specific food product is still hard.
+**Carbon Accounting**: Earlier I mentioned that knowing the exact emissions from a specific food product is still hard.
 Clearer data would illuminate the areas most in need of improvement.

-- [Watershed](https://watershed.com/solutions/supply-chain){:target="_blank"} has a product for supply chain accounting
+- [Watershed](https://watershed.com/solutions/supply-chain){:target="\_blank"} has a product for supply chain accounting
-- [Mammoth](https://www.mammothclimate.com/){:target="_blank"} is specifically tackling consumer packaged goods
+- [Mammoth](https://www.mammothclimate.com/){:target="\_blank"} is specifically tackling consumer packaged goods
-- [Hectare](https://hectare.farm/){:target="_blank"} is targeting agriculture
+- [Hectare](https://hectare.farm/){:target="\_blank"} is targeting agriculture

 As a caveat to the rest of the sections below, because we aren't accounting well yet, all numbers are estimates.
 For some I found conflicting sources and I've taken my best guess at which to use.

-__Cow Burps__: Of the 14% of global emissions from livestock, 6% of it comes the methane of cow farts and burps.
+**Cow Burps**: Of the 14% of global emissions from livestock, 6% of it comes the methane of cow farts and burps.

-- [Windfall Bio](https://www.windfall.bio/){:target="_blank"} is converting the methane into soil nutrients
+- [Windfall Bio](https://www.windfall.bio/){:target="\_blank"} is converting the methane into soil nutrients
-- [Alga](https://www.alga.bio/){:target="_blank"} is supplementing cow feed with algae to reduce the methane
+- [Alga](https://www.alga.bio/){:target="\_blank"} is supplementing cow feed with algae to reduce the methane
-- [Lasso](https://www.joinlasso.com/){:target="_blank"} helps cattle farmers change practices to decrease emissions
+- [Lasso](https://www.joinlasso.com/){:target="\_blank"} helps cattle farmers change practices to decrease emissions

-__Alternative Proteins__: For some, the taste of meat is hard to do without.
+**Alternative Proteins**: For some, the taste of meat is hard to do without.
 One hypothesis for reducing livestock emissions is to produce better alternatives, whether it's cultivating meat in labs with less emissions, or creating substitutes that taste meat-like from plant-based ingredients.

-- [Umaro](https://www.umarofoods.com/){:target="_blank"} is making bacon substitutes with seaweed proteins
+- [Umaro](https://www.umarofoods.com/){:target="\_blank"} is making bacon substitutes with seaweed proteins
-- [Prime Roots](https://www.primeroots.com/){:target="_blank"} is making deli meat substitutes with koji
+- [Prime Roots](https://www.primeroots.com/){:target="\_blank"} is making deli meat substitutes with koji
-- [Upside Foods](https://www.upsidefoods.com/){:target="_blank"} is growing meat directly from animal cells
+- [Upside Foods](https://www.upsidefoods.com/){:target="\_blank"} is growing meat directly from animal cells
-- [Formo](https://formo.bio/){:target="_blank"} is producing animal-free dairy
+- [Formo](https://formo.bio/){:target="\_blank"} is producing animal-free dairy
+- [Wildtype](https://www.wildtypefoods.com/){:target="\_blank"} is creating cultivated seafood

 This space seems to have the most competition, with over 200 companies working in it.

-__Soil Health__: Soil is a major sink for the carbon we put into the atmosphere.
+**Soil Health**: Soil is a major sink for the carbon we put into the atmosphere.
 And yet we’ve severely degraded our soils from farming practices that prioritize short term gains.
 If we improve soil content by 3%, we could reduce global emissions by 5%.

-- [Yardstick](https://www.useyardstick.com/){:target="_blank"} is enabling better soil carbon measurements
+- [Yardstick](https://www.useyardstick.com/){:target="\_blank"} is enabling better soil carbon measurements
-- [Agros](https://agrosglobal.com/solutions/){:target="_blank"} is helping farmers switch practices to restore their soils
+- [Agros](https://agrosglobal.com/solutions/){:target="\_blank"} is helping farmers switch practices to restore their soils

-__Food Waste__: We talked about the residential changes we can make, but we also need change in grocery stores and restaurants to help reduce the other 40% of the 6% of emissions from food waste.
+**Food Waste**: We talked about the residential changes we can make, but we also need change in grocery stores and restaurants to help reduce the other 40% of the 6% of emissions from food waste.

-- [Afresh](https://www.afresh.com/){:target="_blank"} helps reduce waste in grocery through better inventory management
+- [Afresh](https://www.afresh.com/){:target="\_blank"} helps reduce waste in grocery through better inventory management
-- [Apeel](https://www.apeel.com/){:target="_blank"} is making produce last longer
+- [Apeel](https://www.apeel.com/){:target="\_blank"} is making produce last longer
-- [Too Good To Go](https://www.toogoodtogo.com/){:target="_blank"} helps restaurants sell their surplus at the end of the day
+- [Too Good To Go](https://www.toogoodtogo.com/){:target="\_blank"} helps restaurants sell their surplus at the end of the day

-__Cold Chain__: Cooling makes up 10% of global emissions.
+**Cold Chain**: Cooling makes up 10% of global emissions.
 The refrigeration in the supply chain needed to preserve foods during transportation and storage is estimated at 10-20% of that.

-- [Artyc](https://www.shipartyc.com/){:target="_blank"} is making refrigerant-free cooling containers
+- [Artyc](https://www.shipartyc.com/){:target="\_blank"} is making refrigerant-free cooling containers
-- [Snofox](https://www.snofox.com/){:target="_blank"} helps with monitoring and increasing efficiency
+- [Snofox](https://www.snofox.com/){:target="\_blank"} helps with monitoring and increasing efficiency

-__Ocean Shipping__: Though what we eat matters more than where it came from, traveling further does still mean more emissions.
+**Ocean Shipping**: Though what we eat matters more than where it came from, traveling further does still mean more emissions.
 Food shipped across continents often happens by ocean freight, which accounts for 2% of global emissions.

-- [Nautilus](https://nautiluslabs.com/){:target="_blank"} is improving the efficiency of ships with predictive navigation
+- [Nautilus](https://nautiluslabs.com/){:target="\_blank"} is improving the efficiency of ships with predictive navigation
-- [Amogy](https://amogy.co/){:target="_blank"} is creating an alternative fuel from ammonia for boats
+- [Amogy](https://amogy.co/){:target="\_blank"} is creating an alternative fuel from ammonia for boats
-- [Seabound](https://www.seabound.co/){:target="_blank"} is working to directly capture CO2 from ships
+- [Seabound](https://www.seabound.co/){:target="\_blank"} is working to directly capture CO2 from ships

-__Rice Farming__: Flooding rice paddies breeds methane-producing microbes, which accounts for 1% of global emissions.
+**Rice Farming**: Flooding rice paddies breeds methane-producing microbes, which accounts for 1% of global emissions.

- - [Green and Seed](https://www.seedfilm.co.kr/en/){:target="_blank"} is developing a system that increases the sustainability of rice farming
+- [Green and Seed](https://www.seedfilm.co.kr/en/){:target="\_blank"} is developing a system that increases the sustainability of rice farming

-__Fertilizers__: 1% of global emissions come from the carbon-intensive process of making fertilizers.
+**Fertilizers**: 1% of global emissions come from the carbon-intensive process of making fertilizers.

-- [Nitricity](https://www.nitricity.co/){:target="_blank"} is building better reactors to produce fertilizers with lower emissions
+- [Nitricity](https://www.nitricity.co/){:target="\_blank"} is building better reactors to produce fertilizers with lower emissions
-- [Chapul Farms](https://www.chapulfarms.com/solution){:target="_blank"} farms insects and one of their byproducts is a fertilizer replacement
+- [Chapul Farms](https://www.chapulfarms.com/solution){:target="\_blank"} farms insects and one of their byproducts is a fertilizer replacement

 # Acknowledgements

-For this post, thank you to [Jamie Wong](https://jamie-wong.com/post/carbon-dioxide-removal/){:target="_blank"}, [Lyn Stoler](https://parachuteearth.substack.com/){:target="_blank"}, [Ivy Xu](https://www.linkedin.com/in/xuivy/){:target="_blank"}, [Doug Qian](https://www.linkedin.com/posts/douglas-qian_founding-engineer-streamline-activity-7059633014393225216-eqbP/){:target="_blank"}, [Amer Ameen](http://amer.substack.com){:target="_blank"}, Jessie Duan, Joanna Chen, and Rox Guo for all your edits!
+For this post, thank you to [Jamie Wong](https://jamie-wong.com/post/carbon-dioxide-removal/){:target="\_blank"}, [Lyn Stoler](https://parachuteearth.substack.com/){:target="\_blank"}, [Ivy Xu](https://www.linkedin.com/in/xuivy/){:target="\_blank"}, [Doug Qian](https://www.linkedin.com/posts/douglas-qian_founding-engineer-streamline-activity-7059633014393225216-eqbP/){:target="\_blank"}, [Amer Ameen](http://amer.substack.com){:target="\_blank"}, Jessie Duan, Joanna Chen, and Rox Guo for all your edits!

 For the tasting menu, thanks to Doug, who helped conceive the concepts in a talk we gave at a climate conference and crushed it as back of house with impromptu improvements.
 To Jamie for your compelling storytelling that shaped the narrative of this, your imaginative carton design, and deep climate knowledge.
 To Janice for your vibrant front of house energy.
 To Connie, our thoughtful back of house’s back of house.
 To our taste testers Wes, Alice, Jessie, Dean, Joanna, and Brian, whose feedback helped shape the final menu into what it was.
 And our guests Ivy, Romain, Lyn, Chris, Eric, Soraya, Alina, and Helena for an unforgettable evening.

-And finally, thanks to [Jon Ng](https://www.instagram.com/jonjon.ig){:target="_blank"}, my co-conspirator in this and many other cooking adventures.
+And finally, thanks to [Jon Ng](https://www.instagram.com/jonjon.ig){:target="\_blank"}, my co-conspirator in this and many other cooking adventures.
 Couldn’t have done it without your impressive spreadsheets, sick dining space, and general partnership.